gespinal/crud-react-nodejs-mysql/README.md

 `docker-compose up {container_name}`

 To persist DB data uncomment the following line:

 ` - ./apps/mysql:/var/lib/mysql`

 Access the application on:

 `http://localhost:3000`

+In the case you need to force/build/recreate:

+`docker-compose up --force-recreate --build`